joinmeow/amazon-cognito-passwordless-auth/client/README.md

     "<header 1>": "<value 1>",
     "<header 2>": "<value 2>",
   },
-  storage: localStorage, // Optional, default to localStorage
+  storage: localStorage, // Optional, defaults to localStorage
   // Whether to use the new GetTokensFromRefreshToken API
   useGetTokensFromRefreshToken: true, // Default is true });